kmwtechnology/lucille/doc/site/content/en/docs/Architecture/Components/connectors.md

 ---
 title: Connectors
 date: 2024-10-15
-description: >
-  A component that retrieves data from a source system, packages the data into  “documents,” and publishes them.
+description: A component that retrieves data from a source system, packages the data into  “documents,” and publishes them.
-categories: [Examples]
-tags: [test, sample, docs]
 ---

 ## Lucille Connectors